GabriOliv/learning/README.md

+### Learning Notes created by Capucine (icepackHidra)

+> Tracking journey to become a sysadmin and delve into low-level programming.
+Resources, projects, and insights along the way.
+Join me in the world of system administration and code's inner workings. 🚀💻

 Welcome to my learning repository, where I document my journey towards becoming a sysadmin and exploring the realm of low-level programming.
 This repository is a compilation of my progress, resources, and experiences as I delve into these two exciting domains.

 ## Key Features